 How to Choose a Turbo Trainer?

-A few different types of turbo trainers that are currently available on the market to enable you to make a decision as to which one is right for you.
+A few different types of turbo trainers are currently available on the market to enable you to make a decision as to which one is right for you.

-Magnetic trainer gets its resistance through opposing magnets.
+The magnetic trainer gets its resistance through opposing magnets.
 These trainers are suitable for entry-level cyclers.
 You might want to consider this one if you are on a budget or you simply don’t think you are going to be riding that much indoors.

-The disadvantage of this one, being an entry-level trainer, it doesn’t feel that realistic when you compare it to the feeling of being out on the road.
+The disadvantage of this one, being an entry-level trainer, doesn’t feel that realistic when you compare it to the feeling of being out on the road.
 And it’s also particularly noisy, so if you’re in an apartment block, or if you’ve got some neighbours that don’t like the noise or even a partner that gets sick of your addiction to cycling, well, then you might want to consider the next trainer.

 As the name suggests, it gets its resistance from the fluid at the rear roller.
 The main advantage of this one over the magnetic trainer, it’s got a much more realistic road feel to it and it’s also much quieter.
 It is not going to annoy those people close to you as much.
 And also, if you listen to TV or radio or music whilst you’re training you will be able to hear that clearly without having to turn the volume up to its maximum.